thecaffeinedev/thecaffeinedev/README.md

 <br/>

- I am a Software Engineer 💻.
+ I am a Software Engineer by profession 💻.
 I have had experience working with various technologies like ML and Full Stack Web Developement.
-Some technology I enjoy working  with include Django, PostgreSQL 📼, in ML (Tensorflow, PyTorch, OpenCV..etc) 🖥.